polyaxon/polyaxon/README.md

    * A simple polyaxonfile for running the default values in the model.py.
    * A polyaxonfile that defines the params in the declaration sections.
-   * A polyaxonfile that defines declarations and matrix, and will generate an experiment group with for hyperparameters search.
+   * A polyaxonfile that defines declarations and a matrix, and will generate an experiment group for hyperparameters search.